jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_AUTH_CLASSES.md

 # Building Custom Authentication Classes

+!!!
+Danger
+    This feature is intended for advanced use cases only.
+Incorrectly implemented custom authentication classes can lead to significant security vulnerabilities.

 For advanced users, the REST API's framework allows for custom authentication methods to be added using PHP.
 To add a custom authentication method, extend the `\RESTAPI\Core\Auth` class and implement the `_authenticate` method.
 This method simply needs to return a boolean value indicating if the user is authenticated or not.
 Below is an example of a custom Auth class: